Entropy-based models to randomize real-world hypergraphs: Methods

 A hypergraph can be defined as a pair $H(\mathcal{V},\mathcal{E}_H)$ where $\mathcal{V}$ is the set of vertices and $\mathcal{E}_H$ is the set of hyperedges.
-Moving from the observation that the edge set $\mathcal{E}_G$ of a traditional, binary, undirected graph $G(\mathcal{V},\mathcal{E}_G)$ is a subset of the power set of $\mathcal{V}$, several definitions of the hyperedge set $\mathcal{E}_H$ have been provided: the two most popular ones are those proposed in~\cite{Berge1967,Berge1973}, where hyperedges `link' one or more vertices, and in~\cite{Voloshin2009}, where hyperedges are allowed to be empty sets as well.
-Hereby, we adopt the definition according to which $\mathcal{E}_H$ is a multiset of the power set of $\mathcal{V}$: in words, we consider non-simple hypergraphs, admitting loops and parallel edges (i.e. hyperedges involving exactly the same set nodes) of any size, including 0 (corresponding to empty hyperedges), and $|\mathcal{V}|$ (corresponding to hyperedges clustering all vertices together).
+Moving from the observation that the edge set $\mathcal{E}_G$ of a traditional, binary, undirected graph $G(\mathcal{V},\mathcal{E}_G)$ is a subset of the power set of $\mathcal{V}$, several definitions of the hyperedge set $\mathcal{E}_H$ have been provided: the two most popular ones are those proposed in~\cite{Berge1967,Berge1973}, where hyperedges tie one or more vertices, and in~\cite{Voloshin2009}, where hyperedges are allowed to be empty sets as well.
+Hereby, we adopt the definition according to which $\mathcal{E}_H$ is a multiset of the power set of $\mathcal{V}$: since the concept of `multiset' extends the concept of `set', allowing for multiple instances of (each of) its elements, our choice implies that we are considering non-simple hypergraphs, admitting loops and parallel edges (i.e. hyperedges involving exactly the same nodes) of any size, including 0 (corresponding to empty hyperedges) and $|\mathcal{V}|$ (corresponding to hyperedges clustering all vertices together).